nortikin/sverchok/docs/nodes/pulga_physics/pulga_align_force.rst

 -------------

 This node creates a force to be applied with the Pulga Physics Solver node.

 The force applies part of the velocity of the near particles (vertices) to each particle.

+The generated effect is similar to the flocking behavior of groups of birds.

-The force direction will be the velocity of the near vertex The force magnitude will be:  1/(Distance to the power of Decay) * 1/(number of vertices of the system) * Force Strength
+The force direction will be the velocity of the near vertex.

+The force magnitude will be:  1/(Distance to the power of Decay) * 1/(number of vertices of the system) * Force Strength

 Input